-- The sub-category #1A Sustainable covers sustainable investments with environmental or social objectives. - The sub-category #1B Other E/S characteristics covers investments aligned with the environmental or social characteristics that do not qualify as sustainable investments.
+- The sub-category #1A Sustainable covers sustainable investments with environmental or social objectives.

+- The sub-category #1B Other E/S characteristics covers investments aligned with the environmental or social characteristics that do not qualify as sustainable investments.
 According to our methodology, equity investments we consider as promoting environmental and social aspects are equity investments that have at least an A rating as per the MSCI methodology and, in the case of bonds, green bonds.
 At least 90% of the Fund's equity investments are investments aligned with E/S characteristics.
 At least 50% of the Fund's bond register have green bonds.
 The long-term objective for the whole of the Fund is to maintain the share of promoting investments at 70% or more.

-• How does the use of derivatives attain the environmental or social characteristics promoted by the financial product?
+activities to make a substantial contribution to an environmental objective.
+Transitional activities are activities for which low-carbon alternatives low-carbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance. • How does the use of derivatives attain the environmental or social characteristics promoted by the financial product?
 The Fund holds no derivatives that serve to attain environmental or social characteristics.